Voice-Privacy-Challenge/Voice-Privacy-Challenge-2024/README.md

 data/train-clean-360${anon_data_suffix}/wav/*wav
 ```

-> [!IMPORTANT]
-> You only have to replicate this directory/wav
-> structure when developing your own anonymization system.
+For the next evaluation step, you should replicate the corresponding directory structure when developing your anonymization system.

-> The evaluation script will take care of everything else.
-(Automatic creation
-> of wav.scp/spk2gender/...)
->
-> Or for a more detailed example of an anonymization system, with original wav.scp
+> For a more detailed example of an anonymization system, with original wav.scp
 > loading and directory structure creation, please refer to:
 > - [configs/anon_template.yaml](./configs/anon_template.yaml)
 > - [anonymization/modules/template/anonymise_dir.py](./anonymization/modules/template/anonymise_dir.py)